 There will be signs in sun and moon and stars, and on the earth dismay among nations, in perplexity at the roaring of the sea and the waves, men fainting from fear and the expectation of the things which are coming upon the world; for the powers of the heavens will be shaken (Luke 21:20-26).

-And now that we have set the stage, let’s read a few secular histories you probably won’t hear at church.
+And now that we have set the stage, let’s read several secular histories you probably won’t hear at church.

 The Jewish Historian Josephus (CE 75)

 Flavius Josephus was a Jewish priest, Pharisee and military commander.
-He commanded the national resistance in Galilee at the time of Israel’s revolt against Rome during the 1st Century.
-When Josephus was captured by the Romans at Jotapata, his life was spared because he predicted how the Roman general Vespasian would soon become emperor.
+He commanded the national resistance in Galilee at the time of Israel’s 1st Century revolt against Rome.
+When Josephus was captured by the Romans at Jotapata, his life was spared because he predicted that the Roman general Vespasian would soon become emperor.
 And when this prediction actually came true, Josephus was commissioned to provide his captors with a history of the Jewish people during the Roman-Jewish wars.

 Notice what Josephus wrote in one segment of this history: